 [30] It is worthy of remark, that the famous cortes of Toledo, assembled but a short time previous to the above-mentioned ordinances, and which enacted several oppressive laws in relation to the Jews, made no allusion whatever to the proposed establishment of a tribunal, which was to be armed with such terrific powers.

-- [31] This ordinance, in which Llorente discerns the first regular encroachment of the new tribunal on the civil jurisdiction, was aimed partly at the Andalusian nobility, who afforded a shelter to the Jewish fugitives.
+[31] This ordinance, in which Llorente discerns the first regular encroachment of the new tribunal on the civil jurisdiction, was aimed partly at the Andalusian nobility, who afforded a shelter to the Jewish fugitives.
 Llorente has fallen into the error, more than once, of speaking of the count of Arcos, and marquis of Cadiz, as separate persons.
 The possessor of both titles was Rodrigo Ponce de Leon, who inherited the former of them from his father.
-The latter (which he afterwards made so illustrious in the Moorish wars) was conferred on him by Henry IV., being derived from the city of that name, which had been usurped from the crown. - [32] The historian of Seville quotes the Latin inscription on the portal of the edifice in which the sittings of the dread tribunal were held.
+The latter (which he afterwards made so illustrious in the Moorish wars) was conferred on him by Henry IV., being derived from the city of that name, which had been usurped from the crown.

+[32] The historian of Seville quotes the Latin inscription on the portal of the edifice in which the sittings of the dread tribunal were held.
 Its concluding apostrophe to the Deity is one that the persecuted might join in, as heartily as their oppressors.
 "Exurge Domine; judica causam tuam; capite nobis vulpes."
-Zuniga, Annales de Sevilla, p.
-389. - [33] Ordenancas Reales, lib.
+Zuæiga, Annales de Sevilla, p.
+389.

+[33] Ordenanças Reales, lib.
 8, tit.
-3, ley 26. - [34] Llorente, Hist. de l'Inquisition, tom. i. pp. 153-159. - [35] Bernaldez, Reyes Catolicos, MS., cap.
+3, ley 26.

+[34] Llorente, Hist. de l'Inquisition, tom. i. pp. 153-159.

+[35] Bernaldez, Reyes Catdicos, MS., cap.
 44.--Llorente, Hist. de l'Inquisition, tom.
 1, p.
 160.--L. Marineo, Cosas Memorables, fol.
-164.-- The language of Bernaldez as applied to the four statues of the quemadero, "en que los quemavan," is so equivocal, that it has led to some doubts whether he meant to assert that the persons to be burnt were enclosed in the statues, or fastened to them.
-Llorente's subsequent examination has led him to discard the first horrible supposition, which realized the fabled cruelty of Phalaris.--This monument of fanaticism continued to disgrace Seville till 1810, when it was removed in order to make room for the construction of a battery against the French. - [36] L. Marineo, Cosas Memorables, fol.
-164.--Bernaldez, Reyes Catolicos, MS., cap.
+164.--The language of Bernaldez as applied to the four statues of the quemadero, "en que los quemavan," is so equivocal, that it has led to some doubts whether he meant to assert that the persons to be burnt were enclosed in the statues, or fastened to them.
+Llorente's subsequent examination has led him to discard the first horrible supposition, which realized the fabled cruelty of Phalaris.--This monument of fanaticism continued to disgrace Seville till 1810, when it was removed in order to make room for the construction of a battery against the French.

+[36] L. Marineo, Cosas Memorables, fol.
+164.--Bernaldez, Reyes Católicos, MS., cap.
 44.--Mariana, lib.
 24, cap.
 17.--Llorente, Hist. de l'Inquisition, ubi supra.--L. Marineo diffuses the 2000 capital executions over several years.
 He sums up the various severities of the Holy Office in the following gentle terms.
 "The church, who is the mother of mercy and the fountain of charity, content with the imposition of penances, generously accords life to many who do not deserve it.
 While those who persist obstinately in their errors, after being imprisoned on the testimony of trust-worthy witnesses, she causes to be put to the torture, and condemned to the flames; some miserably perish, bewailing their errors, and invoking the name of Christ, while others call upon that of Moses.
 Many again, who sincerely repent, she, notwithstanding the heinousness of their transgressions, merely sentences to perpetual imprisonment"!
-Such were the tender mercies of the Spanish Inquisition. - [37] Bernaldez states, that guards were posted at the gates of the city of Seville in order to prevent the emigration of the Jewish inhabitants, which indeed was forbidden under pain of death.
-The tribunal, however, had greater terrors for them, and many succeeded in effecting their escape.
-Reyes Catolicos, MS., cap.
-44.
+Such were the tender mercies of the Spanish Inquisition.